Asia-Pacific has grown into the world's largest market for cashless transactions. Find out what are the top APMs here.

-Online commerce in Indonesia is already big and growing at a faster rate, with over 30 million Indonesians exchanging transactions through the internet.
+Online commerce in Indonesia is already big and growing faster, with over 30 million Indonesians exchanging transactions through the internet.
 The market has created over $8 billion in revenue, and the 5-year projections are a whopping $40 billion.
 Zalora is the leading eCommerce brand in the country, commanding estimated monthly traffic of 3.75 million.
 The brand, however, specialized in fashion alone.
 Other eCommerce sites in the country include Bhineka.com and Sociolla.

 7. South Korea

 South Korea leads the eCommerce market at number 7 and number 3 in Asia.
 Online consumerism in South Korea can be attributed to the country’s fastest wireless network speeds globally.
 The leading internet marketplaces are Gmarket and Coupang.
-Both eCommerce giants have led the country into grabbing a market share worth 9.8% of the global eCommerce market share and worth $37 billion in annual sales.
+Both eCommerce giants have led the country to grabbing a market share worth 9.8% of the global eCommerce market share and worth $37 billion in annual sales.
 The industry is growing at an annual rate of 5.02% and is expected to hit $99.2 billion by 2025.
-Fashion is the most popular online shopping niche and will be valued at $23.5 billion by the end of 2021.
-The next popular niche is Toys, Hobby, and DIY.
+Fashion is the most popular online shopping niche and will be valued at $23.5 billion by 2021.
+The next popular niche is toys, hobbies, and DIY items.